reinhard-brandstaedter/hass_shelly_blu_trv/README.md

 Before adding the integration, you need to pair each TRV with your ESPHome Bluetooth Proxy:

-1. On the TRV, turn the knob **4 times clockwise** within 10 seconds to enter pairing mode (the display will show a Bluetooth icon)
+1. On the TRV, turn the knob **4 times clockwise/ccw back/forth** within 10 seconds to enter the menu and then turn the know to enter BLE pairing mode (the display will show "bLe" blinking)
 2. The TRV stays in pairing mode for ~30 seconds

 ### Adding a device